dart-lang/site-www/src/_articles/language/emulating-functions.md

 {% endprettify %}

-The `call()` method is special, in that anyone who defines a `call()` method is presumed to dynamically emulate a function.
+The `call()` method is special, in that anyone who defines a `call()` method is presumed to emulate a function.
 This allows us to use instances of `WannabeFunction` as if they were functions that take two integer arguments and return an integer: